chromaui/chromatic-e2e/Documentation.md

 You can further configure things in the following way:

-- To override the archive location, set the `CHROMATIC_ARCHIVE_LOCATION` environment variable, both when running your Playwright tests and when starting the Storybook (or publishing it in on CI).
+- To specify a custom archive location, set the `CHROMATIC_ARCHIVE_LOCATION` environment variable, when starting the Storybook (or publishing it in on CI).